lupyuen/lupyuen.github.io/src/marathon.md

 How you're running
 Don't get injured or overexert
 Refreshingly different from coding for hours and hours, high on stimulants

-Paranoid about losing count
-Stop at 18
-Mis count
-So much for mindfulness!

 Express gratitude
 Glorious tan